osoykan-archive/basket-sample/README.md

 ### BasketContext.Framework

-There is a framework projection in the solution.
+There is a framework project in the solution.
 That provides an infrastructure to modeling the domain.
 That means that, for instance if we need to create an event-aware domain model we need to take `AggregateRoot` as a base class of our domain model.
 Like as `Basket : AggregateRoot<Guid>`.
 Framework project simply provides a base solution for registering domain events.
 Also this is same for `Entity`, the lense we look for the Domain Driven Design needs that `BasketItem` must be entity.
 Therefore **BasketItem** should be an **Entity** like `BasketItem : Entity<Guid>`.

 ![Framework](misc/framework.png)